 Learn more about using proactive chat rules.

-Last Step!
-You must adjust your settings depending on your live sales schedule.
-Unless you set it otherwise – bots work 24/7, rain or sleet or snow.
+Last step!
+You must adjust your Settings to coincide with your chat agent sales schedule.
+Otherwise, bots work 24/7, rain or sleet or snow.
 The bot widget will happily take requests and route chats to your sales teams whether they are there or not, resulting in a poor after-hours visitor experience.

 If your sales team is available 24/7, your recipe is complete.
-However, most sales teams do need to eat and sleep…unless it is end of quarter!
+However, most sales teams do need to eat and sleep…unless it is the end of the quarter!

-If your live sales teams are only available certain hours, then you will want to set a uniform schedule across all three of your widgets.
+If your human sales teams are only available during certain hours, you will want to set a uniform schedule across all three of your widgets.
 This can be done by referring to the detailed instructions for setting a live chat schedule.

 In this case, you should set all of your widgets to the same schedule.